 Find out more and book your place on HeadStart Action Southbank.

-Every year on 21 June, Make Music Day becomes the world's largest DIY music festival, across over 120 countries.
+Every year on 21 June, Make Music Day becomes the world’s largest DIY music festival, with over 120 countries involved.

-Make Music Day is looking for individuals, groups and organisations in London to find out how you could bring the part to your community.
+Make Music Day is looking for people, groups and organisations in London to find how you could bring the party to your communities.

 The Make Music Day team will share details about forthcoming training events, tools and know-hows, hopefully sparking ideas that will make Make Music Day 2021 the best yet.

 Discover more about Make Music Day and book your spot on the meet-up.